xrickastley/origins-math-docs/docs/types/entity_action_types/variable_execute_command.md

 To signify a variable inside the `command` string, the variable name must either be prepended with `$:` or follow the JavaScript [String interpolation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#string_interpolation) syntax.
 You may use both methods to signify variables in a single command string.

 The values for variables are calculated when the command is executed.
-This allows for changes in variable values to be reflected in the executed command.
+This allows changes in variable values to be reflected in the executed command.

 Type ID: `origins-math:variable_execute_command`